ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 ```

 #### Using SSL
-In order to connect the MySQL database using SSL connection, you must add SSL configurations to `mysql:Options` when crating the `dbClient`.
+To connect the MySQL database using an SSL connection, you must add SSL configurations to `mysql:Options` when creating the `dbClient`.
 For SSLMode, You can select one of the modes `mysql:SSL_PREFERRED`, `mysql:SSL_REQUIRED`, `mysql:SSL_VERIFY_CA`, or `mysql:SSL_VERIFY_IDENTITY` according to the requirement.
 for key and cert files, you must provide the files in .p12 format.